aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-documents/generate-crash-reports/_index.md

 ---
 title: Generate Crash Reports using C#
-linktitle: crash Reports
+linktitle: Create Crash Report
 type: docs
-weight: 100
+weight: 60
 url: /net/generate-crash-reports/
 description: The main goal of the next code snippets is to handle an exception and generate a crash report that logs the details of the exception using Aspose.PDF for .NET.
 lastmod: "2024-09-17"